 The Company has various borrowing facilities which charge interest based on the one month U.S. dollar LIBOR rate plus an interest spread.
 During the first quarter of 2017, the Company entered into a forward interest rate swap with a notional amount of \$300.0 million.
 As of February 1, 2017, the Company began to receive variable rate interest payments based upon one month U.S. dollar LIBOR and in return was obligated to pay interest at a fixed rate of 1.194%.
 This effectively converted the borrowing rate on \$300.0 million of debt from a variable rate to a fixed rate.
 This derivative is designated as a cash flow hedge for accounting purposes.
 Accordingly, the gain or loss on this derivative instrument is reported as a component of other comprehensive income and reclassified into earnings in the same line item associated with the forecasted transaction and in the same period during which the hedged transaction affects earnings.
-For additional disclosures of the gain or loss included with other comprehensive income, see also Note 15 to the interim condensed consolidated financial statements.
+For additional disclosures of the gain or loss included within other comprehensive income, see also Note 15 to the interim condensed consolidated financial statements.
 The assumptions used in measuring fair value of the interest rate derivative are considered level 2 inputs, which are based upon LIBOR and interest paid based upon a designated fixed rate over the life of the swap agreements.

-Losses reclassified to earnings under these contracts were \$0.2 million and zero for the three months ended January 31, 2018, and 2017, respectively.
-A derivative gain of \$2.3 million, based upon interest rates at January 31, 2018, is expected to be reclassified from other comprehensive income (loss) to earnings in the next twelve months.
+Gains reclassified to earnings under these contracts were \$0.4 million for the three months ended April 30, 2018, and losses reclassified to earnings under these contracts were \$0.3 million for the three months ended April 30, 2017.
+Gains reclassified to earnings under these contracts were \$0.5 million for the six months ended April 30, 2018, and losses reclassified to earnings under these contracts were \$0.3 million for the six months ended April 30, 2017.
+A derivative gain of \$3.2 million, based upon interest rates at April 30, 2018, is expected to be reclassified from other comprehensive income (loss) to earnings in the next twelve months.